Last updated on January 2nd, 2019 at 02:39 pm

 If you’re planning a trip to Antarctica, you are probably wondering what is the best way to travel to there?
 Nowadays you have two options.
-One is to travel by boat through the infamous Drake passage and the other is to fly directly to the Antarctica Peninsula.
+One is to travel by boat through the infamous Drake Passage and the other is to fly to Antarctica Peninsula.

 If you choose to travel there by boat you will be traveling through the Drake Passage, an open body of water between South America and the South Shetland Islands of Antarctica.
 This can be a treacherous boat ride due to the unpredictable weather, strong currents and gale force winds.
 Cruises leave from the Southernmost tip of Argentina or Chile and at a minimum take 2 days to cross the passage.
 To get a good idea of what it feels like to cross the Drake Passage, go squeeze yourself into your washing machine and hit the spin cycle for 2 days straight.
 Just kidding, don’t do that – just YouTube “The Drake Passage.”